U.S. Olympic trials' pool headed for north Minneapolis aquatic center

-OMAHA - As swimmers from across the country raced Monday for spots on this summer's U.S. Olympic team in Tokyo, a Minneapolis contingent scoped out a prize of their own to bring back home: the 50-meter competition pool where it was all happening.
+OMAHA - As swimmers from across the country raced Monday for spots on this summer's U.S. Olympic team in Tokyo, a Minneapolis contingent acquired a prize of their own to bring back home: the 50-meter competition pool where it was all happening.

-Erika Binger, founder and president of V3 Sports, the group driving the project, traveled to Omaha this week with a formidable contingent that included north Minneapolis business and political leaders and the project architect.
-Also with her were former youth triathletes she once coached who have become cohorts in her quest to transform the Muscle Bound Bindery into a swimming school, community hub and development catalyst.
+Erika Binger, founder and president of V3 Sports, the group driving the project, traveled to Omaha this week with a contingent that included north Minneapolis business and political leaders and the project architect.
+Also with her were former youth triathletes she once coached who have joined in her quest to transform the Muscle Bound Bindery into a swimming school, community hub and development catalyst.

 "There's nothing of this quality" on the North Side, said Analyah Schlaeger dos Santos, a 26-year-old former triathlete who is working with Binger on the project.
 "There's nothing that offers all of the richness of what we're trying to do. … Kids in marginalized communities need to feel welcome in a space that they can excel in."